 Income and expenditure

 14.1 Creditors will normally accept income and expenditure statements drawn up on the basis of generally accepted standard financial statements and verified in accordance with this protocol, as the basis of a protocol compliant IVA proposal.
-For this purpose standard financial statements includes the StepChange Debt Charity guidelines and the CFS (and any revisions in respect thereof).
+For this purpose standard financial statements includes the StepChange Debt Charity guidelines and the Common Financial Statement (and any revisions in respect thereof) or any Standard Financial Statement approved by MAS.

-14.2 Creditors will follow the guidance in the Banking/ Lending Code (or any Code that replaces it)
+14.2 Creditors will follow the guidance in the FCA Consumer Credit Sourcebook and the Lending Code (or any Code that replaces it) if they are bound by it.

 Use of agents